mycal-tucker/opmi-vqvib/README.md

 beta VAE framework.
 The script ends by saving the trained model.

-Now we can train agents to play a reference game via the src/scripts/main.py script.
+Now we can train agents to play a reference game via the ``src/scripts/main.py`` script.
 That script creates some neural agents (speaker, listener, and decoder) and assembles them into a team.
 Agents are trained by sampling random target and distractor images.

+You can run lots of trials (to validate that this is consistent across random seeds and hyperparameters) via the ``src/scripts/trials.py`` that essentially calls the ``main.py`` train function lots of times.

 ## Metrics
 We have several metrics to consider, only some of which are implemented.